pnuehrenberg/vassi/docs/source/4_import_data.rst

 -----------------------

 The tracking data can originate from various sources, for example from software designated for animal tracking such as *DeepLabCut*, *sleap.ai*, *deepposekit* (list not exhaustive) or your own custom tracking solution.
 In any case, you will have collected posture data for each animal and video frame the animal is visible in.
-With the *vassi* package, you can easily import and process this data by arranging it into a numpy array and passing it to the :code:`Trajectory` class.
+With the *vassi* package, you can easily import and process this data by arranging it into a :class:`~numpy.ndarray` and passing it to the :class:`~vassi.data_structures.trajectory.Trajectory` class.

 .. jupyter-execute::